samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Environmental Effects
 ---------------------

-Characters crossing a frigid tundra might suffer the effects of extreme cold, while a visit to a cloud giant’s castle might subject characters to the effects of high altitude.
+Characters crossing a frigid tundra might suffer the effects of extreme cold, while a visit to a cloud giant's castle might subject characters to the effects of high altitude.
 The following sections provide rules for handling these and other environmental effects.

 ---